| Pipes can be manufactured from steel, aluminum,

 Cast-iron soil pipe comes in XH or service weight.
 It is

-ends for lead and oakum joints or elastomer push-on joints.
+typically have bell and spigot ends for lead and oakum joints

-iron pipe and fittings are also furnished with no-hub ends
+are also furnished with no-hub ends for joining with no-hub

-with no-hub clamps.
-Local plumbing codes specify permitted
+clamps.
+Local plumbing codes specify permitted materials

-materials and joints.
+and joints.

 Ductile iron has now replaced cast iron for pressure pipe.

-in corrosion resistance.
+iron in corrosion resistance.
 It is commonly used for buried

-pressure water mains or in
+pressure water mains or in other locations where internal

-Joints are made with flanged fittings, mechanical joint
+flanged fittings, mechanical joint (MJ) fittings, or elastomer

 joints are not self-restrained.
 Restrained MJ systems are

-different service conditions.
-AWWA Standard C150/A2l.50,
+classes for different service conditions.
+AWWA Standard

-of Ductile-Iron Pipe, covers the proper selection of pipe
+the proper selection of pipe classes. |